rim99/bottle-blog/README.md

-# THIS README HASN'T FINISHED YET.
 # About

 This is a personal blog app based on [Bottle](http://bottlepy.org/).
 Visit [my blog]() to see what it's like.

 ## How to use

+### Deployment

+The blog uses [Tornado](http://www.tornadoweb.org/en/stable/) as its HTTP server, which supports Python3.x.
+The `_config/Dockerfile` and `_config/lighttpd.conf` are unavailable right now.

+Use `_config/configure.sh` to complete the deployment.

-### Database Setting
+### Database Deatil

-The project uses [PostgreSQL]() as its database.
-So, install it first.
-Then you have to manually create a database and a data table.
-The structure of the data table is this:
+The project uses [PostgreSQL](www.postgresql.org) as its database.
+The following table shows the structure of the data table:

 item     | type
 :-:      | :-:
-id       |serial PRIMARY KEY
+id       | serial PRIMARY KEY
 title    | varchar
 category | varchar
 content  | text